dd0sxx/nft-marketplace-lesson/README.md

-# week-long-nft-project

-## NFT Contracts for week long Project
+# NFT Contracts for week long Project

 ### Context
 This is a project that experienced engineers will opt-into doing after getting initial exposure and experience to Web3.
 They will be engineers who have now seen what all this hype is about, and want to write some Solidity / understand the technical architecture differences between Web2 and Web3.